Coverack to St Keverne circular walk

 • Don't panic or run.
 Most cattle will stop before they reach you.
 If they follow, just walk on quietly.

 35. Cross the stile and bear right to follow the path to reach the cottages.
-Bear right onto the lane and follow this past the cottages and down the hill until you reach a sharp bend with a path departing from the left side of the lane.
+Bear right onto the lane and follow this past the cottages and down the hill until you reach a sharp bend with a small path departing from the left side of the lane.

 During February, there is a nice display of snowdrops along the wall opposite the stile.